The 20/20 vision of cloud

 We are now operating business as unusual and need to become more agile and able to pivot more than ever expected prior.
-Cloud in whatever form (Saas, Paas, Iaas, Hybrid, Multi-cloud) is no longer a might have, but for most a must have.
-There is a requirement to be less tied to physical location, equipment and process and to operate in model that enables you to float along with the changing tides and not battle against them.
+Cloud in whatever form (Saas, Paas, Iaas, Hybrid, Multi-cloud) is no longer a might have, but for most a must-have.
+There is a requirement to be less tied to physical location, equipment and process and to operate in a model that enables you to float along with the changing tides and not battle against them.
 The ability to plan for the unplannable sounds unfeasible, bit structuring around this ethos allows for flexibility to be built at a DNA level.

 Digital change is now a must, For many it will be too late, having been impacted by an inability to operate fully for a prolonged period.
-For others it is a wake up call that deferred investment or creepage due to the effort required is now outweighed by the risk of not taking action.
+For others, it is a wake-up call that deferred investment or creepage due to the effort required is now outweighed by the risk of not taking action.

-We now are in a time where greater bandwidth for the masses and the coming 5G is required, work anywhere devices will become the norm across lines of business and worker profiles, working practises will change and processes and technology will need to support this new operational normal.
+We now are in a time where greater bandwidth for the masses and the coming 5G is required, work anywhere devices will become the norm across lines of business and worker profiles, working practices will change and processes and technology will need to support this new operational normal.
 Cloud in whatever form, be it embedded as part of SaaS and IOT or out front as Infrastructure as a Service (IaaS) is going to surpass previous barriers and accelerate even faster as our demand to consume compute is driven by the new mindset we all now have to adopt.

 About Ian Moyse